sigilante/ockham-proposal/README.md

 For instance, the gold standard for Python code linting is not the [`flake8`](https://pypi.org/project/flake8/) tool with its configurable options.
 The gold standard for Python is [_Black_](https://pypi.org/project/black/).
 Black is a fully opinionated tool for code linting that offers no options.
 You either accept its superior formatting or you go your own way.

 There needs to be One Right Way to develop on Mars.
+Not for code style, but for tooling:  one clearly superior set of tooling and integrations.

 ![](https://d2w9rnfcy7mm78.cloudfront.net/13644134/original_266dea1c5f5e0d89f5e44d07e02cb764.png?1634750938?bc=0)